Chikila/grunt-karma-sourcecopy/README.md

 ## Future Todos
 There are a few pieces currently missing that I would like to have implemented into the project.
 Currently the list is:
-- Implement possibility to choose your own Source structures.
-Currently only { src: <SOURCE> } is supported, but I would like to support custom structures in a non-confusing way.
+- It is currently possibile to choose your own Source structures, but this can be confusing.
+I would like a more user friendly way of doing this.
 - Implement RequireJs support

 ## Contributing